paulinaturner/Paulinaturner/README.md

-### Hello! 👋
-🌱 I’m currently learning programming in Python
+# Paulina Turner Castelo

+##Technical Skills
-⚙️Technical Skills: Python, Data Visualization
+  - Python, Data visualization

-🎓 Education: Currently pursuing a Bachelor in Business Administration.
+##Education
+  - University of Notre Dame
-Majoring in Marketing.
-Minoring in Computing Digital Technologies and Collaborative Innovation.
+  - Pursuing BBA, Majoring in Marketing.
+Minoring in CDT & Collaborative Innovation (Design).

+###Contact
-📫 How to reach me: LinkedIn: www.linkedin.com/in/paulina-turner-castelo
+- Reach me: LinkedIn: www.linkedin.com/in/paulina-turner-castelo

 <!--
 **paulinaturner/Paulinaturner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.